 Cloud DNS

-Google handles DNS via its "product" Cloud DNS, which handles all the things you'd expect to do with domain name records.
-To set up a domain we need to create a DNS zone for the domain we'll be pointing to Google Cloud's nameservers:
+Google handles DNS via its "product" Cloud DNS, which handles everything you'd expect to do with domain name records.
+To set up a domain, we need to create a DNS zone for the domain we'll be pointing to Google Cloud's nameservers:

-With a DNS zone created, you'll be able to see Google's nameservers to point your domain to (look for the Registrar setup link up in the upper right-hand corner).
+With a DNS zone created, you can see Google's nameservers to point your domain to (look for the Registrar setup link up in the upper right-hand corner).
 The nameservers should look like this:

 Name Type TTL Data